 Other information which might be held by the District Manager or Region Manager or other members of the Region team is set out below, although it will vary from Region to Region:

-- contact information for all personnel (other personal information being accessible from the State database)
+- contact information for all personnel (other personal information is accessible from the State database)

 - key holders for all properties